Let us know

 How can you get in touch?

-You can speak to our Customer Services Team who are happy to talk to you about any aspect of our services.
+You can speak to our Customer Services team who are happy to talk to you about any aspect of our services.
 You can contact us as follows:

-In person at The Hub, Green Street.
+At the Hub, Green Street.

 We welcome your feedback and encourage your comments or suggestions about any of our services.
 It may be that your suggestion helps to change the way a service is delivered.

 If you think we’ve done something well, we’d love to hear from you.
 We want to learn from your feedback and use it to help us make improvements to our services.
 We will pass on all compliments to the service or member of staff concerned.

 We want to hear from you if you think we have

 Complaints relating to the fluency duty (the standard of spoken English of a member of our staff in a public facing role) will be dealt with under this procedure.

 If you make a complaint or pay us a compliment please give us as much detail as possible about the service including dates, times and names of the people you dealt with if known.
 If making a complaint, please also let us know what you would like us to do to put things right.

 If you are making a complaint for someone else, you will need their permission first.
 Please include your name, address and contact details as we cannot deal with any anonymous complaints.